TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-salbitmaperror.md

 # Error SalBitmapError

 <!--issueDescription-->
-We have identified that your operation failed because workload extension was not found on the virtual machine.
+We have identified that your operation failed because MARS agent was unable to detect chnages in file.
 <!--/issueDescription-->

 ## **Recommended Steps**